Keith Urban: 1999–2006: Keith Urban, Golden Road and Be Here

 On 21 August 2006, Urban's "Once in a Lifetime" debuted at No. 17, setting what was then a new record for the highest-debuting country single in the 62-year history of the Hot Country Songs chart.
 Despite the high debut, the song peaked at number 6.
 Following it was "Stupid Boy", which was co-written by Sarah Buxton, went to number 3, and won him his second Grammy Award for Best Male Country Vocal Performance in 2007.
 The album's next two singles, "I Told You So" and "Everybody", respectively peaked at numbers two and five.
 Urban released his first greatest hits collection Greatest Hits: 18 Kids on 20 November 2007.
-The compilation contains all of his Top 10 hits, along with two new songs, "Got It Right This Time (The Celebration) and a cover of Steve Forbert's "Romeo's Tune"."
+The compilation contains all of his top 10 hits up until that point, along with two new songs, "Got It Right This Time (The Celebration)" and a cover of Steve Forbert's "Romeo's Tune".